theiterators/kebs/README.md

 implicit val thingFormat: RootJsonFormat[Thing] = jsonFormatRec[Thing]
 ```

+`kebs-spray-json` also provides JSON formats for case classes with more than 22 fields.

 #### - kebs eliminates play-json induced boilerplate (kebs-play-json)

 To be honest `play-json` has never been a source of extensive boilerplate for me- thanks to `Json.format[CC]` macro.